mcbookshelf/bookshelf/examples/paintbrush.md

 1. Load the targeted block into storage (`bs:out block`) as a "virtual block"
 2. Transform the virtual block using various operations (`mix_type` in this case)
-3. Generate the final result, which can be a block, item, particle, block display, etc. (here, we’ll replace the block with its transformed version).
+3. Generate the final result from the virtual block, which can be a block, item, particle, block display, etc. (here, we’ll replace the block with its transformed version).

 ---